himanshi01-stack/react-counter-app/README.md

 # 🚀 React Projects -

-A comprehensive collection of **10 real-world React projects** from the "React JS by Chai aur Code" course.
+A comprehensive collection of **10 real-world React projects**.
 All projects are built with React 18, Vite, and modern JavaScript, organized in a monorepo structure.

 ## 📋 Projects Included